What are ERC-20 Tokens? A Beginner’s Explanation

 As a solution, the industry came up with a standard protocol for all tokens to follow, which is now known as ERC-20.

 The ERC-20 Token Standard has six obligatory parameters for any smart contract, plus three optional (but recommended!) ones.
 Optionally, you can set the maximum number of decimals that a token supports.
-To compare, Bitcoin allows for eight numerals after the decimal point, as well as its symbol (usually a 3- or 4-digit code) and its name.
-(So choose something inspiring!)
+To compare, Bitcoin allows for eight numerals after the decimal point, as well as its symbol (usually a 3- or 4-character code) and its name (so choose something inspiring!).